jchitpin/thinkdeck/README.md

 1. Several mm bigger in all dimensions compared to the original Penkesu.
 2. Display is top aligned to increase the room below for cable management.
+3. Display is relatively small because the top chassis must enclose most of the electronics.
-3. No 3.5mm headphone jack.
+4. No 3.5mm headphone jack.
 Bluetooth audio required unless connected to a monitor with a headphone jack.
-4. No trackpad. :(
+5. No trackpad. :(

 # Materials